 Double spending is the phenomenon wherein someone spends the same bitcoin twice.
 Because bitcoin is a digital currency and not a physical one, you don’t physically hand it over to someone like you would a dollar bill to a cashier at a grocery store.
 Thus, the blockchain helps prevent people from reusing their coins.

 Bitcoin aims to add new blocks to the blockchain every 10 minutes; this is how long it theoretically takes to mine one bitcoin — “theoretically” being key.
 It’s impossible to mine “a” bitcoin because the reward for solving hashes is 6.25 bitcoins.

 The more computer power there is at work to find new blocks, the faster new blocks can be found.
 Because new miners and more computing power are being added to the network all the time, the difficulty of verifying these transactions must increase to maintain a stable flow of blocks.

 That means that as more collective computer power is added to the network, the more difficult it becomes for a single, underpowered machine to mine a new block.
 The difficulty is adjusted over time as computing power changes.

 Good To Know

 In the very early days of bitcoin mining, the network difficulty of mining gave you a better than 1 in 5 chance of finding a new block.
 Hence, any machine was good enough for bitcoin mining.
-Today, the odds of solving for a hash below the target is 1 in 22 trillion; it has been as high as 1 in 25 trillion.
+Today, the odds of a solo miner solving for a hash — something that has happened just 270 times in the last 13 years, according to CoinTelegraph — are infinitesimal.